Lost-Empire-Entertainment/Elypso-engine/Engine/README.md

 # Built with

-These are the external libraries Elypso engine uses natively, you do not need to download or set them up yourself, they come with the engine and are functional out of the box.
+These are the external libraries Elypso engine uses natively, you do not need to download or set them up yourself (except CMake), they come with the engine and are functional out of the box.

 * [CMake](https://cmake.org/) - generates build files for the engine
 * [GLFW](https://www.glfw.org/) - provides a simple API for creating windows, contexts and surfaces, receiving input and events